 Top Pick – Our Favorite Drysuit

-Most of the top of the line Scuba dry suits provide similar specifications and good quality materials.
-The best dry suits are lightweight, durable and leak-proof.
+Most of the top of line Scuba dry suits provide similar specifications and good-quality materials.
+The best dry suits are lightweight, durable, and leak-proof.
 The stress points are usually padded and reinforced.
 And some of the best drysuits have a substantial degree of flexibility to go with the sturdy, waterproof, neoprene or spandex material

-Although Hollis Dx 300X comes a close second because of their chemical resistance and contamination protection, the top spot goes to BARE X Mission Evolution Drysuit.
+Although Hollis Dx 300X comes a close second because of its chemical resistance and contamination protection, the top spot goes to BARE X Mission Evolution Drysuit.

 Best Drysuit Brands

-There are a lot brands in the drysuit segment with varying prices and varying qualities.
-While BARE is arguably the best scuba drysuit manufacturer, who started operations in 1950s, a lot of reputed companies have come now with their top of the line offering backed by a lot of research.
+There are a lot of brands in the drysuit segment with varying prices and varying qualities.
+While BARE is arguably the best scuba drysuit manufacturer, who started operations in the 1950s, a lot of reputed companies have come now with their top-of-the-line offering backed by a lot of research.
 There are companies like Hollis, Camaro, DUI, SEAC, and others who can give BARE a run for their money.